-The PPA project challenges the FIIRO team to develop a steam turbine that will generate continuos power for rural electrification.
+The PPA project challenges the FIIRO team to develop a steam turbine that will generate continous power for rural electrification.

 We are the UK arm of an established Italian innovative Engineering consultancy company who work in partnership with a range of other organisations to provide innovative, bespoke solutions to problems which require an Engineering solution.